cfebs/zee/README.md

 Zee 2.0
 =======

-Re-creation of an old project using sinatra to serve pages and proper jQuery structures to play the game.
+Re-creation of an old project using sinatra to serve pages and proper Prototype JS structures to play the game.